FloskelSalomon/quapos/README.md

 # Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopy images across scales
-This repository contains the code which was used to quantify photoreceptor outer segments from light microscopy images (QuaPOS-LM) and transmission electron microscopy images (QuaPOS-TEM) as published in [link]().
-This read me file is separated via the used method.
+This repository contains the code which was used to quantify photoreceptor outer segments (POS) from light microscopy (QuaPOS-LM) and transmission electron microscopy (QuaPOS-TEM) images as published in [link]().
+The read me file is separated into two parts describing each method separately.

-## Light microscopy analaysis (QuaPOS-LM)
+## Light microscopy analysis (QuaPOS-LM)
+Quantification of POS number, size, shape, and intensity from cryosections stained with the cone marker S-opsin and recorded with fluorescent light microscopy.

 ### 1 Overview
-The provided codes aim to analyse outer segments from light microscopy and transmission electron microscopy images.

-The provided python code intends to analyse outer segments (OS) from fluorescent light microscopy images.
-Analysis was carried out in Python 3.9.
-The provided python code generates a random forest classifier from S-opsin stained retinal sections and enables their analysis.
-Afterwards the random forest classifier is used to extract different features to analyse two datasets.
-First, postnatal development of outer segments is analysed in C57BL/6JRj (wildtype) animals.
-Second, OS degeneration is analysed in a mutant mouse model called cone photoreceptor function loss 1 (Cpfl1) and compared to age-matched WT animals.
-The provided python codes extract different shape, size, and intensity features and compute different plots and statistics to analyse their change over time and genotype.
+The provided random forest classifier (QuaPOS-LM) intends to predict cone POS from cryosections stained with S-opsin.
+Here, analysis was carried out in `Python 3.9`.
+The code is separated in 3 main parts.
+Part 1, was used to train and validate the random forest classifier.
+Part 2 was used to extract number, size, shape, and intensity from two datasets stained for cone POS.
+Part 3 contains python scripts used for statistical data analysis for the two datasets.
+First, postnatal development was analysed in wildtype (C57BL/6JRj, WT) mice.
+Second, cone POS loss was analysed in a genetic mutant mouse line, cone photoreceptor function loss 1 (Cpfl1) and compared to age-matched WT-control animals.

 - authors: Florian Salomon, Robert Haase
 - Institute: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany

-### 2 Repository Contents
+### 2 Repository contents for light microscopy analysis using QuaPOS-LM
-The repository provides jupyter notebooks with python code for the analysis of S-opsin stained light microscopy images.
-The main folder is `quapos-lm`, it contains the different subfolders:

 - Folder `01-training-and-validation`:
-    - python scripts used to train and validate a random forest classifier
+    - python scripts which were used to train and validate the random forest classifier
     - contains the random forest classifier `quapos_lm.cl`
 - Folder `02-feature-extraction`:
     - subdivided into `01-wt`, and `02-cpfl`
-    - python scripts for the feature extraction and their respective post-processing
+    - the folder contains python scripts which were used to extract features from the corresponding image datasets
     - data tables are saved under folder measurements
 - Folder `03-plots-and-statistics`:
     - subdivided into `01-wt`, and `02-cpfl`